 We find that having incentives to do chores (rewarding them with screen time) goes a long way.
 I reward myself for getting work done by watching TV or reading a book that I love, why not do the same for our children?
 We don’t want to bribe, but it’s ok to have a motivating factor that’s set up ahead of time.

-Step Two: We explain the WHY behind our screen time rules.
+Strategy Two: Explain the WHY behind your screen time rules.

 - Does what I’m watching honor God or am I viewing something that is compromising His word?
 (You have to help kids 7 and younger figure this out, because they are not yet capable of having as much discernment as an older child in this area.)